nrfconnect/sdk-nrf/doc/nrf/ug_nrf5340.rst

 *********

 To debug the application core firmware, you need a single debug session.
-Set up the debug session as described in `Debugging an application`_ with |VSC|.
+Set up the debug session as described in `Debugging an application`_ in the |nRFVSC| documentation.

 To debug the firmware running on the network core, you also need to set up a separate debug session for the application core.

 Complete the following steps to start debugging the network core:

-1. Set up sessions for the application core and network core as mentioned in `Debugging an application`_ with |VSC|.
+1. Set up sessions for the application core and network core as mentioned in `Debugging an application`_.
 #.
 Select the appropriate CPU for debugging in each session, the nRF5340 application core and the nRF5340 network core respectively.
 #.
 Once both sessions are established, execute the code on the application core.